This post may contain affiliate links, from which we earn an income.

 UK travelers can apply for a GHIC card, which covers them on a reciprocal basis within the EU and Switzerland, but not the EEA.
 The GHIC card is not a substitute for travel insurance and may not cover all health costs, and it never covers repatriation costs.
 You should make sure you have travel insurance as well as your GHIC card.

-We highly recommend our favourite insurer, True Traveller, for UK travellers.
-Regulated by the Financial Conduct Authority, they offer the best levels of Defaqto rated insurance at the keenest cost, and include lots of activities and gadget cover as standard, which is handy if your home insurance doesn’t cover expensive items like cameras and drones.
+We highly recommend our favourite insurer, True Traveller, for UK travellers and travelers from America and the rest of the world.
+Regulated by Britain’s Financial Conduct Authority, they offer the best levels of Defaqto rated insurance at the keenest cost, and include lots of activities and gadget cover as standard, which is handy if your home insurance doesn’t cover expensive items like cameras and drones.

 Both these insurers also cover you against cancellation, curtailment, travel delays, missed departures, lost baggage and personal liability.